Requirements for registration of a trademark

 HAALAND

-Applied for, among other things, "clothes" and "football boots" in class 25.
+Applied for, among other things, “clothing” and “football shoes” in class 25.

-Erling Braut Haaland is considered one of the world's best footballers.
-When the name HAALAND is used on goods such as "clothing" and "football boots", this will be understood to point at the footballer Erling Braut Haaland.
+Erling Braut Haaland is considered one of the world's best football players.
+When the name HAALAND is used on goods such as “clothing” and “football shoes”, this will only be perceived to designate the football player Erling Braut Haaland.

-Conclusion : Cannot be registered.
-The mark consists of something that is suitable to be perceived as someone else's name.
+Conclusion: Not registrable.
+The mark consists of something that is likely to be perceived as someone else's name.

 Henrik Ibsen's signature